CLUB FACILITIES & RANGES

 Trap & Skeet Fields

 The "Top of the Hill" has made the perfect location for two trap fields, one skeet field, and one combination trap/skeet field.
-The trap and skeet fields are open year-round for members and guests from 1-4 PM every Sunday.
+The trap and skeet fields are open year-round for members and guests from 12-3 PM every Sunday.
 The fields are also open from 6-9 PM Thursday evenings from May through September.
+Please see the club calendar for any changes.

 Come on up to the Top of the Hill and bring a friend!